Program Timeline

 Six critics will be selected and assigned to work with one of three mentors, who will also be their primary editor.

-The program will feature communal digital meetings involving all mentors and participants and more intimate sessions between 1 mentor and 2 participants.
+The program will feature meetings involving all mentors and participants and more intimate sessions between 1 mentor and 2 participants.
 Mentor profiles are available below.

-All applicants will be notified of their results by end of August.
+All applicants will be notified by early September.

 Questions or any requests for accessibility support with the application process can be sent to hello.tacla@gmail.com!